EIK-LUG/writing-a-basic-javascript-app/README.md

 NOTE: Commits are made in very short intervals, to be more readily readable for beginners.
 (I suggest viewing them in split mode)

+### Step 0: Get basic skills

+To do this you will need:

+* Tenacity (goes for programming in general)
+* Basic understanding of HTML/CSS
+* Some familiarity with javascript
+* Good if you know how to use basic functionality in the developer tools in Google Chrome (for example).
+Hint: F12

 ### Step 1: VCS

 First things first VCS.